CourtSingerr/Flare-Data-Analysis/README.md

-# -Intro-to-Machine-Learning-Final-Project
+# Machine Learning Final Project

-Solar Flare Prediction Project
+## Solar Flare Prediction

 Project Overview
 This project aims to analyze and model solar flare data to predict the occurrence of different classes of solar flares (C-Class, M-Class, X-Class).
 The dataset, sourced from the UCI Machine Learning Repository, consists of various features representing solar activity.
 The goal is to use this data to build robust predictive models.